School of Brass

 Students in the Mini Kids and Junior Brass sessions may advance to the next level before the culminating grade if their skill set justifies promotion.

-Tuition is waived for students enrolled in Pittsburgh Public Schools and Penn Hills School District.
+Tuition is waived for students enrolled in the Penn Hills School District.

 RCB School of Brass Timeline and Calendar